victorteokw/graphql-joker/README.md

 # Create an Amur Project

-Create an amur app with `amur app` command.
+To create an amur project, use `amur app` command.

 ```bash
 amur app my-new-app
 ```

+This will generate your app in 'my-new-app' folder.
 If you don't specify app name, the app will be created at your current working directory.

+Options:
+- `--port` On which port this app is listening on.
+- `--git-init` Automatically run 'git init' after project generated.
+- `--skip-install` Do not install dependencies.
+- `--eslint-config` Changing the default eslint config.

-You can overwrite default eslint config by adding flag `--eslint-config`.
+To change default eslint config being used:

 ```bash
 amur app my-new-app --eslint-config=your-config
 ```

-Appending a flag `--git-init`, amur will automatically run `git init` for you after setup your project.
+To automatically run `git init`:

 ```bash
 amur app my-new-app --git-init